-Even then, you still have a decision to make, Maine or Connecticut style?
+Even then, you still have a decision to make, Maine or Connecticut style Lobster Roll?
 Maine style is cold and the lobster is mixed with lemon-tinged mayo.
 Connecticut style is warm and the lobster is poached in butter.
 Tough choice, but I’m going with warm butter over cold mayo today.
 Next time, who knows?

 Red Hook’s lobster rolls are $16, which is more than I usually spend for lunch.
 Is it worth the extra lunch money?
 Click through to find out.

 One thing was immediately clear, they didn’t skimp on lobster.
 This sucker was packed with lobster meat.
-In fact, the roll was so full that it was a little tricky to pick up at first, but I managed.
+In fact, the Connecticut Style Lobster Roll was so full that it was a little tricky to pick up at first, but I managed.